aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/ots-to-xls/_index.md

 ---
 title: Java OTS to XLS - OTS to XLS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-OTS to XLS in Java.
-Java Convert OTS to XLS saveformat.
-Java OTS to XLS format.
-Save OTS to XLS Java.
+Convert OTS to XLS quickly and easily with Aspose.Cells.
+Java OTS to XLS.
+Java Save OTS to XLS.
+Save OTS as XLS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., OTS to XLS in Java., Java OTS to XLS saveformat., OTS to XLS Java., Java Convert OTS to XLS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert OTS to XLS in Java., Save OTS to XLS using Java., Java OTS to XLS saveformat., OTS to XLS Converter., Java Save OTS as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}